 Recent research and reports from the British Council

 Our research and reports offer new evidence and analysis of the ways in which cultural and educational co-operation and exchange can help tackle some of today’s major global and domestic issues.
-Listed below are recent reports that take into account the potential impact that Brexit may have on culture, higher education and internationalisation, and access to funding.
-Click through to access PDFs of each report.

 The findings of this report were announced at the 2017 Going Global conference.
 The research examines the internationalisation activities of cities and universities and how the two can work effectively together in the face of growing international competition.
 Interviews were conducted with university staff and city officials in Amsterdam, Dublin, Glasgow and Hanover.